Simon Birmingham: Ministerial appointments

 Following the 2013 federal election, Birmingham served in the Abbott Ministry as a parliamentary secretary to the Minister for the Environment and from September 2013 until December 2014; when he was appointed as the Assistant Minister for Education and Training.
 He became the Minister for Education and Training in the First Turnbull Ministry in September 2015.
 Upon the installment of the Morrison Ministry in August 2018, he became the Minister for Trade, Tourism and Investment.

-On 30 October 2020, Birmingham was further appointed as Leader of the Government in the Senate and Minister for Finance.
+On 30 October 2020, Birmingham was appointed as Leader of the Government in the Senate and Minister for Finance.

 Political views

 Birmingham is a member of the moderate or liberal wing of the Liberal Party, and was regarded as a key backer of Malcolm Turnbull in the 2015 leadership contest.
 According to Andrew Tillett, writing in The Australian Financial Review in August 2019, the retirement of Christopher Pyne saw Birmingham "assume the mantle as the most senior moderate" in the party.
 In 2021, Nine Entertainment journalist James Massola identified Birmingham as the leader of the party's "Moderate/Modern Liberal" faction in the Morrison government.
 In 2025, he is also seen as a moderate figure in the Liberal Party of Australia, calling the results of the 2025 Australian federal election "diabolical" for the Liberal Party, and calling on the party to adopt more socially progressive positions, such as embracing gender quotas.